 Tesla Motors launched its distributorship in NZ in February 2017, followed by the installation of superchargers in Hamilton, serving the Waikato Expressway.
 The first Tesla store opened in Auckland in June 2018.

-Game Changer: The Model 3
+Game changer: the Model 3

 The Tesla Model 3 started production overseas in mid-2017, but it was a long wait for the right-hand drive versions to appear in NZ.
-In September 2019 351 brand new Model 3’s were delivered to customers.
+In September 2019, 351 brand-new Model 3’s were delivered to customers.

 This was enough to cause a noticeable bump in EV market share that month.

-With ongoing supply issues, delivery dates for new Model 3’s continued to extend (out to 9 months).
-The price for the base configuration jumped from $66,900 to $68,900 – then a few weeks later to $72,400, then to $74,900 in June.
+With ongoing supply issues, the Model 3’s delivery dates continued to extend (out to 9 months).
+Rapid price increases followed, with the base configuration jumping from $66,900 to $68,900, then a few weeks later to $72,400, and finally to $74,900 in June.

-There have been 6649 Tesla EVs registered in New Zealand.
+There have been 15,263 Tesla EVs registered in New Zealand.
 This includes both NZ new and used imports.

 The Model 3 gets upgraded

 In September 2023, the Model 3 got its first upgrade—changes to both interior and exterior and efficiency improvements.
 Given that 2023 was a slower year for the Model 3 in New Zealand, the newer version boasts an excellent range for its price point.